 Wearing an heirloom wedding dress

 Wearing a dress that belonged to your mother or grandmother is actually a relatively new custom, although it’s a lovely way to bring a sense of tradition and heritage to your big day.
-Of course, it also fits nicely into another classic English wedding tradition, as your ‘something new’.
+Of course, it also fits nicely into another classic English wedding tradition, as your ‘something old’.
 Another heirloom dress tradition is using the fabric from a bride’s wedding gown to make a child’s christening gown.
 While many brides shudder at the idea of cutting up an expensive piece of bridal couture, many still do, and it’s a great way to create a family heirloom that can be passed down from one generation to another.

 Not seeing the bride in her wedding dress